Darkveda05/MVNBC/README.md

 # Multivendor Network Backup Config (MVNBC)

-A Bash-based CLI tool designed to automate configuration backups for multi-vendor network devices, including routers and switches
+MVNBC (Multivendor Network Backup Config) is a Bash-based CLI tool for automating configuration backups across multi-vendor network devices like routers and switches.

-Requirements (install once)

-1) Install SSH Pass
+Setup Requirements:

-sudo apt install sshpass -y
+&#x20;   Install sshpass: sudo apt install sshpass -y

-2) change script file permission and Make it executable chmod +x MVNBC.sh
+&#x20;   Make the script executable: chmod +x MVNBC.sh

-3) Run bash file
-./MVNBC.sh
+&#x20;   Run the script: ./MVNBC.sh

+The repository is written entirely in Shell/Bash and appears to be a straightforward automation utility for network device management.